Fresno man accused of 17 commercial burglaries in Clovis, Fresno

 Detectives recovered the property and are in the process of notifying victims.

-Clovis Detectives and their counterparts with the Fresno Police Department are working close together on many of these cases, Munro said.
+Clovis Detectives and their counterparts with the Fresno Police Department are working closely together on many of these cases, Munro said.
 Sanchez-Lopez will be booked into the Fresno County Jail on multiple charges.

 Anyone with information on the burglaries is urged to contact Clovis Police Detective Puente at 559-324-3489.